 I quickly started sketching designs for my new fashion “uniform”.
-Pretty soon after with the guidance of friends in fashion production, I was able to launch a small capsule collection of little black dresses made from sandwashed silk crepe de chine.
+Pretty soon after, I was able to launch a small capsule collection of little black dresses made from sandwashed silk crepe de chine.
 Every style was locally designed, sourced, and produced in Manhattan.

-Within one season my dress line was sold in Steven Alan in the West Village, Albertine NYC, In God We Trust and Frances May.
+Within one season my line was sold in Steven Alan, Albertine NYC, In God We Trust and Frances May.
 All styles sold well with positive feedback and press in Lucky Magazine, Daily Candy, R29, among other numerous blogs.

-After a few subsequent seasons I needed to put the line on hold and have a family and move from NYC to Portland.
+After a few subsequent seasons I needed to put the line on hold to raise my family and move from NYC to Portland.
 I relaunched in SPRING OF 2016 with a more wearable collection which nearly sold out at Frances May.

-I am now exploring the world of textile design and hope to launch future collaborations.
+I am now focusing on textile design and hope to launch future collaborations.